Gale Sayers: College career

 Sayers was recruited by several major Midwestern colleges before deciding to play football at the University of Kansas.
 While being interviewed during a broadcast of a Chicago Cubs game on September 8, 2010, Sayers said he had originally intended to go to the University of Iowa.
 Sayers said that he decided against going to Iowa after the Iowa head coach Jerry Burns did not have time to meet Sayers during his one campus visit.
 During his Jayhawks career, he rushed for 2,675 yards and gained a Big Eight Conference-record 4,020 all-purpose yards.
 He was three times recognized as a first-team All–Big Eight selection and was a consensus pick for the College Football All-America Team in both 1963 and 1964.

 As a sophomore in 1962, his first year on the varsity team, Sayers led the Big Eight Conference and was third in the nation with 1,125 rushing yards.
 His 7.1 yards-per-carry average was the highest of any player in the NCAA that season.
-Against Oklahoma State, S ayers carried the ball 21 times for a conference single-game-record 283 yards to lead Kansas to a 36–17 comeback victory.
+Against Oklahoma State, Sayers carried the ball 21 times for a conference single-game-record 283 yards to lead Kansas to a 36–17 comeback victory.
 In 1963, Sayers set an NCAA Division I FBS record with a 99-yard run against Nebraska.
 He finished the year with 917 rushing yards, again leading all rushers in the Big Eight.
 He earned first-team All-America recognition from the American Football Coaches Association (AFCA), the Football Writers Association of America (FWAA), the Newspaper Enterprise Association (NEA), The Sporting News, and United Press International (UPI), among others.
 In 1964, his senior year, he led the Jayhawks to a 15–14 upset victory over Oklahoma with a 93-yard return of the game's opening kickoff for a touchdown.
 He finished the year with 633 rushing yards, third most among Big Eight rushers, and also caught 17 passes for 178 yards, returned 15 punts for 138 yards, and returned seven kickoffs for 193 yards.
 He earned first-team All-America honors from each of the same selectors as in the previous year, in addition to the Associated Press (AP), among others.